Real1tyy/Prisma-Calendar/docs-site/docs/faq.md

 3. Set the **Timezone** option to `UTC`.

 Now, the calendar will interpret and display all times in UTC, matching what's in your notes.

+**Can I use Prisma Calendar with Templater?**
+Yes.
+Configure your template path in both Templater (folder template) AND Prisma Calendar settings (General → Template path) to ensure templates apply consistently whether you create events through the calendar or manually.
+See [Troubleshooting - Templater Integration](troubleshooting.md#templater-integration).